M-K-D/Crud-Pizza/README.md

 COPY AND MODIFY THIS AT A LATER POINT -----------------------------------------------------------------------------------------
 # Install and Build Locally
-### Mac
+### For Mac

-Download the repository and store in desired location, then:
+Download the repository and store in desired location, then in source directory:

 * Install homebrew, if you don't already have it
 * Install python 3.10 with homebrew ```brew install python@3.10```
 * While a virtual environment is not necessary, it is good practice to use with new projects.
 Install virtualenv and virtualenvwrapper ```pip install virtualenv virtualenvwrapper```

-    create virtual environment for project mkvirtualenv project_name -p /opt/homebrew/opt/python@3.10/bin/python3 install project requirements pip install -r requirements.txt known issues and fixes
+* Create virtual environment for project ```mkvirtualenv project_name -p /opt/homebrew/opt/python@3.10/bin/python3```
+* Install project requirements pip install -r requirements.txt

-If your system python does not include pip, you will need to make sure pip is installed :

-python -m ensurepip # if your system python is at least 3.4

-If your system python isn't at least 3.4, you will need to use your system package manager to install pip. windows
+### For Windows

-In this source directory:
+In source directory:

     install python
     open project in pycharm